 - Unfamiliar terms.

-Key questions to ask your doctor when getting a new medication:
+To avoid any confusion about your medications, ask your doctor these questions when getting a new medication:

 - When should I take this medication, specifically?
 For example, does 3 times/day mean at meals or every 8 hours?